bartvanhoey/DomainDrivenDesignWorkshop/docs/guide/Domain-Driven-Design-Implementation-Guide.md

 ##### Primary Keys of the Aggregate Roots / Entities

-* An aggregate root typically has a single `Id` property for its identifier (Primark Key: PK).
-We prefer `Guid` as the PK of an aggregate root entity (see the [Guid Genertation document](Guid-Generation.md) to learn why).
+* An aggregate root typically has a single `Id` property for its identifier (Primary Key: PK).
+We prefer `Guid` as the PK of an aggregate root entity (see the [Guid Generation document](Guid-Generation.md) to learn why).
 * An entity (that's not the aggregate root) in an aggregate can use a composite primary key.

 For example, see the Aggregate root and the Entity below: